Orchestras and Conductors

-Westchester Junior Strings is a group of committed string players who are accepted into the orchestra by audition in the spring.
+Westchester Junior Strings Orchestra is a group of committed string players who are accepted into the orchestra by audition in the spring.
 The ensemble is comprised of 7th, 8th and 9th graders, mostly from Westchester County, but a few from Rockland and Dutchess Counties (and one from New Jersey).
 Everyone in the group participates in their school's instrumental ensembles, and many are active chamber musicians as well.
 The orchestra works on and performs a range of compositions from Baroque to contemporary, and has had works written for the group.
 Junior Strings has performed at Avery Fisher Hall, Carnegie Hall and Alice Tully Hall, and has been chosen twice to play for "Music in our Schools Month" in Albany.